OlivierDeRivoyre/HeroQuestClank/README.md

 The game is designed to be played on a board, typically using games like HeroQuest or Descent as support.
 Instead of traditional dices, the rules are modified to be played with cards (and basic D6 dices).

-The player have a deck of cards.
+The players have a deck of cards.
 Each turn, the player can buy some new card to improve is deck.

 # The board game rules are:
  - Players start with the 11 basic cards.